civetweb/civetweb/docs/UserManual.md

 [websocket.lua](https://github.com/civetweb/civetweb/blob/master/test/websocket.lua).

+# Using CGI

+Unlike some other web servers, CivetWeb does not require CGI scripts to be located in a special directory.
+CGI scripts files are recognized by the file name pattern and can be anywhere.

+When using CGI, make sure your CGI file names match the `cgi\_pattern` parameter configured for the server.
+Furthermore, you must either configure a `cgi\_interpreter` to be used for all CGI scripts, or all scripts must start with `#!` followed by the CGI interpreter executable, e.g.: `#!/path/to/perl.exe` or `#!/bin/sh`.

+See `cgi\_pattern` and `cgi\_interpreter` for more details.

+It is possible to disable CGI completely by building the server with the `NO\_CGI` define.
+Setting this define is required for operating systems not supporting `fork/exec` or `CreateProcess` (since CGI is based on creating child processes, it will not be available on such operating systems for principle reasons).

+Every CGI request will spawn a new child process.
+Data sent from the HTTP client to the server is passed to stdin of the child process, while data written to stdout by the child process is sent back to the HTTP client.

+In case a CGI script cannot handle a particular request, it might write a short error message to stderr instead of writing to stdout.
+This error message is added to the server error log.

+A script should not write to stderr after writing a reply header to stdout.
+In case CGI libraries are writing to stderr (e.g., for logging/debugging), the CGI script should redirect stderr to a user defined log file at the beginning of the script.

 # Common Problems
 - PHP doesn't work - getting empty page, or 'File not found' error.
 The reason for that is wrong paths to the interpreter.
 Remember that with PHP,